The battery you can eat

 According to researchers from the Italian Institute of Technology, who published their results in March in Advanced Materials, their battery operates at 0.65 volts, which is too low to create problems in the human body.
 It uses riboflavin (vitamin B2, found in certain types of mushrooms) as an anode (one of the two “poles” of a battery) and quercetin (an antioxidant found among others in capers) as cathode.
 The separator, which keeps the anodes and cathodes apart to prevent a short circuit, is made of algae used in particular in sushi.
 The electricity generated can power a micro-device between 12 minutes and a little over an hour, depending on the energy demand.

 It wouldn’t be enough to run an electric car, quips in the press release co-author Ivan Ilic.
-But “this is proof that batteries can be made of safer materials than current lithium-ion batteries” and that this could be an avenue for future engineers to explore.
+But “this is proof that batteries can be made of safer materials than current lithium-ion batteries” and that this might be an avenue for future engineers to explore.

 Don’t miss any content